devnich/r-programming/README.md

     f_to_celcius(-470)
     ```

-2. (Optional) Fail with a custom error if criterion not met
+2. Fail with a custom error if criterion not met

     ``` r
     f_to_celcius <- function(temp) {